funloader/DITISS/CCEE/03_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** Cryptanalysis
-💡 Cryptanalysis focuses on breaking encryption and codes.
+💡 Cryptanalysis focuses on analyzing and breaking encryption methods.

 </details>

 ---

-### 35. A secret key used only once for encrypting data is called a:
+### 33. A secret key used only once for encrypting data is called a:

 * [ ] Public key
 * [ ] Private key